TeamStella/TeamStella/README.md

-# Hi 👋, I'm TeamStella
+# Hi 👋, We're TeamStella

 ### We are developing discord's tools.
 To be the last one. ❤